Tesla (TSLA) Q3 2017 Results - Earnings Call Transcript

 Jeffrey B. Straubel - Tesla, Inc.

 Yeah, I don't think we were saying we wouldn't do it.
-We're just saying we would think through it and make those strategic trade-offs in terms of timing.
+We were just saying we would think through it and make the strategic trade-offs, in terms of timing.
 But we'd think through it.

 Deepak Ahuja - Tesla, Inc.